-5 Tips for Buying a used car in New Zealand
+5 Tips for Buying a Used Car or Campervan in New Zealand

-- Make sure you have a valid driver license for driving in New Zealand – written in English or a non-English license with your International Driving Permit (IDP)
+- Make sure you have a valid driver’s license for driving in New Zealand – either written in English or a non-English license with your International Driving Permit (IDP)

 - Make sure the car has a valid Warrant of Fitness (WOF)

-For more information on these tips, see10 Tips for Buying a Secondhand Car in New Zealand.
+For more information on these tips, see the 10 Tips for Buying a Secondhand Car in New Zealand.

 TradeMe is an auction website – think eBay but for New Zealand!
 Here, locals and travellers list their secondhand vehicles from all over the country.
 We recommend organising with the seller to view the vehicle before bidding.

 - Browsing vehicles is easy by using the search filters

 - There are some better quality vehicles than what you might find on Backpacker Facebook Groups (see below).

 - Sellers often want the best price, so getting a “bargain” is more challenging